GODCREATOR333/ROS2_E2E_VisualProcessor/README.md

 # ROS2_E2E_VisualProcessor

 ROS2_E2E_VisualProcessor is an open-source, real-time visual processing system designed for ROS2 (Robot Operating System 2) applications and robotics projects.
 This processor enables robots to perceive their surroundings using camera and LiDAR systems, providing low-latency solutions through the integration of Linux’s dual kernel, Preempt_RT.
 It leverages the YOLOv8 object detection model running on the CUDA platform for high-performance object detection and incorporates the Extended Kalman Filter (EKF) Simultaneous Localization and Mapping (SLAM) algorithm to enhance robot navigation and mapping capabilities.
+This is a hobby project for me to implement what i had learnt in theory to the real world with hands-on approach.

+Technologies Used
+ROS2: Built on ROS2 for robotic applications, providing the framework for real-time communication and control.
+YOLOv8: Implemented the latest YOLOv8 object detection model to achieve high-speed and accurate object detection.
+CUDA: Utilized CUDA for accelerating the YOLOv8 model, ensuring high performance on compatible hardware.
+EKF SLAM: Integrated the Extended Kalman Filter for Simultaneous Localization and Mapping to enhance robot navigation.
+Preempt_RT: Leveraged the Preempt_RT kernel patch to reduce latency, making the system suitable for real-time robotics applications.
+Websockets & WebRTC: Used Websockets (and WebRTC in the newer version) for seamless, real-time communication between components.

 ## Features